axelgolubev/CryoEM_Relion_tools/README.md

 Possible problems to fix:
 1) Script recreates the particles file with different spacing between columns - it could possibly cause problems reading the file with Relion.

+## MRC2PNG converter
+The script is created for a fast convertation of mrc files to png.
+The script should be located inside a job before 'Tiff' folder with required mrc files.
+Load relion module before use.